Trump Can Block People On Twitter If He Wants, Administration Says

 "The president is president of the United States, so they are considered official statements by the president of the United States."
 White House Press Secretary Spicer

 Just because Spicer no longer holds that position doesn't automatically make all his previous statements null and void.
-Now, Sebastian Gorka said "there's a difference between tweets and po
+Now, Sebastian Gorka said "there's a difference between tweets and policy and @realDonaldTrump's feed is the former, not the latter" so once again the White House is giving contradicting messages on their policy.
+Therefor, since they can't give a coherent policy, the courts will have to decide this.
+But the White House Communications Director/White House Press Secretary is higher up on the food chain than a Deputy Assistant.

+What would be interesting is what would be the reaction should Twitter, a private company decide to block his personal account, since they have that right.

+Donald Trump is no longer a private citizen.
+And the fact that he uses Twitter to make public policy pronouncements underscores this.
+Nor does Twitter treat his account like that of a private citizen.
+After all, they’re not going to ban him when he violates Twitter’s terms of service, such as the prohibition on using Twitter to make threats of violence, (such the one directed at North Korea).

 Boycott Twitter (Score:2, Funny)